bloominstituteoftechnology/Intro-Python-II/README.md

 ## Goals

 * Solidify the Python basics by implementing a text adventure game
-* Get more comfortable writing code that conforms to an (imperfect) specification
+* Get more comfortable writing code that conforms to a specification

 ## Tasks